santalexander2/HOMEWORK-VPC-2/README.md

                         - In the "Destination" column, select "0.0.0.0/0" (which means all).
                         - In the "Target" column, select "Internet Gateway" and choose the recently created IG.
                         - Save the changes.

+5. Create NAT Gateway.
+a.
+Navigate to the left-side bar and click on "NAT Gateway" then select "Create NAT Gateway".
+b.
+In the create window:
+                        - Enter the name for the NAT gateway.
+                        - Select relevant Public Subnet to place the NAT gateway.
+                        - Keep the connectivity type "Public"
+                        - Allocate Elastic (Static IP).
+If it leave as dynamic IP, upon the reboot the VPC Public IP will be changed.
+                        - Create NAT gateway
+Comment: NAT gateway is the instance that have to be placed in the Public subnet for efficient and secure outbound internet access from private subnets.
+Also it provides the necessary public IP address and routing configuration for proper functionality.

+6. Private Subnets Associationts to NAT gateway.
+Routing.
+a.
+Erlier  the route table (RT) was created, associate Private subnets with it.
+                    - Choose the RT, click on "Subnet associations," and then click "Edit subnet association."
+                    - Select the necessary private subnets for this RT.
+                    - Save the changes.
+d.
+Add a route to the NAT gateway.
+                        - Click on "Routes," then select "Edit routes."
+                        - In the new window, click "Add route."
+                        - In the "Destination" column, select "0.0.0.0/0" (which means all).
+                        - In the "Target" column, select "NAT gateway" and choose the recently created NAT gateaway.
+                        - Save the changes.

+7. Deletion of the NAT gateway.

+a.
+Navigate to the left-side bar and click on "NAT Gateway" then select needed NAT Gateway.
+b. under "Actions droplist" select Delete NAT gateway.
+Confirm deletion.
+c.
+Navigate to the left-side bar and click on "Elastic IPs" then select needed Elastic IP.
+d. under "Actions droplist" select Release Elastic IP addresses.
+Confirm deletion.